-Author Mark Schonbeck of the Virginia Association for Biological Farming and OFRF Research Program Director Diana Jerkins will review the most recent research on soil health practices and explore how organic growers can build healthy soils on their operations.
+Mark Schonbeck and Diana Jerkins of the Organic Farming Research Foundation will review the most recent research on soil health practices and explore how organic growers can build healthy soils on their operations.
 The webinars will provide practical guidelines for growers, in-depth analysis of research outcomes, and an opportunity to get your questions answered.

 We will discuss the attributes of healthy soil, the central role of organic matter, and how to monitor and enhance soil health in organic production.
 The presentation will outline key organic practices for building soil organic matter and optimizing soil functions in relation to fertility, crop yield, and resource conservation.
 Slide handout

 This webinar will focus on integrated organic weed management tools and practices that give crops the edge over weeds, build soil health, and reduce the need for soil disturbance.
 Slide handout

 This webinar includes the impacts of tillage on soil health, including practical, soil-friendly tillage practices for organic systems.
 We will discuss several newer tillage tools and approaches that reduce adverse impacts on soil life and soil structure.

 This webinar will focus on selecting the best cover crops, mixes, and management methods for soil health, including crop rotations and cropping system biodiversity.